Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 physical world as viewed through a device's camera feed.
 The camera feed provides physical context to the data content, with data content rendered on top of that feed.
-This pattern is used in scenarios ranging from viewing hidden infrastructure, such as the recorded positon of utility lines or pipes below a street, to displaying waypoints for navigation.
+This pattern is used in scenarios ranging from viewing hidden infrastructure, such as the recorded position of utility lines or pipes below a street, to displaying waypoints for navigation.

 The AR toolkit component is comprised of one class: `ArcGISArView`.
 This is a